alexpdp7/cmdainer/README.md

 Creating "/home/user/.local/bin/busy_touch" as symlink to "/home/user/.local/bin/cmdocker"
 $ busy_touch ~/foo bar  # will work with any absolute or relative path inside $HOME
 ```

+# Windows notes

+* You will need to add a writable directory to your `$Env:Path` and install as `cmdocker.exe`
+* Your `$Env.USERPROFILE` will be mounted as `/home/user` inside the container, so absolute paths probably will not work.

 # Examples